Centres and Groups

 The area of Nutraceuticals has long been the focus of the research group headed by Professor Manohar Garg.
 Nutraceuticals, dietary supplements and functional foods have been the research focus of the many successful research higher degree students and postdoctoral fellows.
 This group brings together a number of academic staff members and their research personnel from the Faculty of Health and Medicine, Faculty of Science & IT and Faculty of Education & Arts under one umbrella.

-The Translational Research in Stroke laboratory is part of the Centre for Translational Neuroscience and Mental Health (CTNMH).
-We have a current strong focus in stroke neuroprotection, imaging and basic pathophysiology.
+The Translational Research in Stroke laboratory has a strong focus in stroke neuroprotection, imaging and basic pathophysiology.
 We have active collaborations with several members of our own school, other schools within the University, with the clinical stroke research team based at the John Hunter Hospital.